panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 ## 2. Introducing forwardRef()

-Now is the right moment to introduce `forwardRef()`: a function that wraps a component allowin it to access a ref from the parent component.
+Now is the right moment to introduce `forwardRef()`: a function that wraps a component allowing it to access a ref from the parent component.

 ```javascript
 import { forwardRef } from 'react'